jsenv/importmap-node-module/readme.md

 ### extensionlessAutomapping

 _extensionlessAutomapping_ is a boolean.
 When enabled mappings are generated for import(s) without extension found in your js files.

+_extensionlessAutomapping_ is optional.
 It must be used with _entryPointsToCheck_ and _magicExtensions_.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"